adeutscher/core-tools/README.md

 ### rdp

-The `rdp` command is made to make the `xfreerdp` command more convenient to use. `rdp` is an alias referring to `scripts/networking/rdp.py`.
+The `scripts/networking/rdp.py` is made to make the `xfreerdp` command more convenient to use.
+It is available in `bin/` under the name `rdp`.

 It boils down basic usage to a basic `rdp target-server`, whether you are using a older version of `xfreerdp` or a modern one.